karimarttila/javascript/webstore-demo/simple-server/README.md

 So, the idea was to replicate the API of the previous Simple Server implemented in Clojure so that you can use the same [Clojure Simple Frontend](https://github.com/karimarttila/clojure/tree/master/clj-ring-cljs-reagent-demo/simple-frontend) to demonstrate the Javascript / Node Simple Server (the REST API is the same - you can use either server serving the Simple Frontend).
 This way it is also interesting to compare the two Simple Servers that are implemented in two totally different runtimes (JVM vs Node) and programming languages (Clojure vs Javascript).

-I also try to replicate the Clojure namespace structure to the equivalent Node structures so that it is easy to compare various parts of the application (e.g. [core.js](src/core.js) - [core.clj](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/src/simpleserver/core.clj))
+I also try to replicate the Clojure namespace structure to the equivalent Node structures so that it is easy to compare various parts of the application (e.g. Node: [server.js](src/webserver/server.js) vs. Clojure: [server.clj](https://github.com/karimarttila/clojure/blob/master/clj-ring-cljs-reagent-demo/simple-server/src/simpleserver/webserver/server.clj) ).

 I also wrote a bit more concise summary in my [Medium blog](https://medium.com/@kari.marttila/java-mans-unholy-quest-in-the-node-land-958e61da0451) compared to the longer text you can find here in this readme.md.

 ## Technical Description

 Simple Server is implemented using [Javascript](https://developer.mozilla.org/bm/docs/Web/JavaScript) and [Node](https://nodejs.org/en/).

+The web framework used to implement the Simple Server is [express](https://expressjs.com/).

 ## Disclaimer